ethereum-optimism/optimism/rollup-node.md

     block is `>= L2_CHAIN_INCEPTION`, 0 otherwise (where
     `FINALIZATION_DELAY_BLOCKS == 50400` (approximately 7 days worth of L1
     blocks) and `L2_CHAIN_INCEPTION` is the [L2 chain inception] (the number of the first L1 block for which an L2 block was produced).
+See the [Finalization Guarantees][finalization] section for more details.

 [`ForkchoiceStateV1`]: https://github.com/ethereum/execution-apis/blob/main/src/engine/specification.md#ForkchoiceStateV1